-(b) Judgement and methods used in estimating revenue
+(c) Judgement and methods used in estimating revenue

-Management is of the opinion that there is no significant judgement and estimates used in the revenue recognition process.
+Management is of the opinion that there is no significant judgement and estimates used in the revenue recognition process other than estimating the variable consideration arising from product defects.
+The methods and judgements used are described in Note 21.